joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 end
 ```
 # super
-- "specified arguments are then sent up the method lookup chain"
-- looks for a method with the same name as the one where it is being used within the inheritance hierarchy of the calling object's class
 - The super keyword looks up the ancestors chain for the method name where super is called

+- used when we don't want to altogether replace some behavior but augment it by adding some additional behavior (specified in the overriding method definition) while preserving the higher up method's original behavior.
 - three implementations:
     1. `super` passes all `args` of its enclosing method to the superclass’ implementation
     2. `super()` passes exactly zero `args` to superclass’ implementation of the enclosing method
     3. `super(*args)` passes specified args to a superclass’ implementation of the enclosing method
+- "specified arguments are sent up to the method defined higher in the class hierarchy"

 ### super
 - passes all arguments provided it to the method in the superclass
 ```ruby